jamsite/jamsite/README.md

 ## Usage

-Jamsite must be installed locally `npm install @jamsite/jamsite` or globally `npm install -g @jamsite/jamsite`.
+Install `jamsite-cli` globally with `npm i -g @jamsite/jamsite-cli`.

-Execute jamsite in a folder with site template (e.g. https://github.com/jamsite/playground-site):
+Execute `jamsite start` in a folder with site template (e.g. https://github.com/jamsite/playground-site):

-`npx jamsite`
+`% jamsite start`

 Open url from output in a browser: